ussserrr/torch-height-control/README.md

 # torch-height-control
 CNC plugin for the plasma torch height controlling on the base of Arduino (ATmega328P MCU).
 Can be used to improve cutting quality of bent and distorted metal plates.
 Regulator intercepts Z-axis (vertical) movement of a torch.
 Bypass mode is provided for cases when control is unneeded.
-Main idea is to determine current height by measuring a voltage of the plasma arc: the higher the voltage, the greater the distance.
+Main idea is to determine the current height by measuring a voltage of the plasma arc: the higher the voltage, the greater the distance.

 ## Features